rubesjan/ML-decision-trees-and-random-forests/README.md

-# Machile learning - implementation of decision trees and random forests
+# Machine learning - implementation of decision trees and random forests

 Implementation of machine learning algorithms for predicting binary values - decision trees (ID3) and bagging - random forests